Tsavo National Park Guide

 The Mzima Springs

-The lush hippo heaving pools of Mzima springs that receive over 250 million litres of water coming from the lava flows of The Chyulu Hills provide an oasis of green and an underwater viewing chamber.
+The lush hippo heaving pools of Mzima springs that receive over 250 million liters of water coming from the lava flows of The Chyulu Hills provide an oasis of green and an underwater viewing chamber.
 There are two nature trails with some unique picnic spots.
+Mzima is a Swahili word meaning alive and these springs comprise of four natural springs whose reservoir is the Chyulu Hills.

 Lions and Lava